ICRAR/libprofit/docs/api.rst

    Creates a new model to which profiles can be added, and that can be used to calculate an image.

-.. function:: profit_profile * profit_create_profile(const char * profile_name)
+.. function:: profit_profile * profit_create_profile(profit_model * model, const char * profile_name)

-   Creates a new profile for the given name.
+   Creates a new profile for the given name and adds it to the given model.
-   On success, the new profile is created and its reference is returned for further customization.
+   On success, the new profile is created, added to the model, and its reference is returned for further customization.
-   On failure (i.e., if a profile with the given name is not supported) ``NULL`` is returned.
+   On failure (i.e., if a profile with the given name is not supported) ``NULL`` is returned and no profile is added to the model.

-.. function:: void profit_add_profile(profit_model * model, profit_profile * profile)

-   Adds the given profile to the model.

 .. function:: void profit_eval_model(profit_model * model)